cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 Without jQuery:
 <img src="/images/without-jquery-small.jpg" alt="without jQuery" style="width: 100%"/>

 The TTI (time to interactive) is consistently around 0.7 seconds smaller on a cold boot.
-With a slower devise or a worse connection the difference is a bit over 1s.
+With a slower device or a worse connection the difference is a bit over one second.

 ## How can I help?